Kuranda, the village in the Rainforest

 Discover some history

-In the 1960s, it became apparent how good the lifestyle was.
-With cheap living, beautiful scenery and lovely climate.
+In the 1960s, it became apparent how good the lifestyle was with cheap living, beautiful scenery and a lovely climate.
 The ‘hippy’ communes moved into town.

 The 1970s brought all kinds of new inhabitants.
-The town filled with musicians and artists and the Kuranda Markets began.
+The town was musicians and artists when the Kuranda Markets began.

 Explore world-famous markets

-Kuranda Heritage Market offers a wide range of artisan products.
-Locally-designed and made fashion and local produce.
+Here you will find a wide range of artisan products.
+Locally designed and made fashion and local produce.
 Also, keep your eye out for hand-crafted jewellery, leather products, woodwork and gemstones.

-Don’t miss the natural wildlife attractions.
-Get a chance to hold a Koala at Kuranda Koala Gardens.
-Or check out Birdworld which features an extensive collection of free-flying native and exotic birds.
+During your visit don’t miss the natural wildlife attractions.
+While you are here you can cuddle a Koala at Kuranda Koala Gardens.
+Or check out Birdworld, which features an extensive collection of free-flying native and exotic birds.
 Both venues are selfie-worthy in the company of wildlife.

 A visit to the Australian Butterfly Sanctuary is well worth it.
-It holds the Guinness Book of Records title as Australia’s largest butterfly flight aviary and exhibit.
+It holds the Guinness Book of Records title as Australia’s largest butterfly flight aviary and exhibits.

 Local accommodation includes a bed and breakfast, a motel, camping park, historic hotel, or a modern resort.